-- 5.3 In designing the Underwriting questions for any application documents (including the application form, questionnaires, evidence of insurability, any documents or information submitted in relation to such applications), Companies should ensure that - (a) the type and amount of personal information obtained from applicants for the Insured Person are relevant and sufficient for application processing and Underwriting; - (b) the application form is clear and succinct such that it can be easily understood by an average applicant (e.g. use of plain and jargon-free language, legible fine prints); - (c) the questions are specific, relevant and easy to respond to such that all material facts essential to Underwriting can be effectively collected (e.g. how questions should be answered are explained with illustrations); - (d) the inquired facts are within a well-defined period, including the period after the time of submission of applications and before the Policy Issuance Date or the Policy Effective Date (whichever is the earlier); - (e) the inquired health related information is well defined in accordance with the Best Practice on Standardising Underwriting Questionnaire for Individual Indemnity Hospital Insurance Plans issued by the HKFI and the Standardised Underwriting
+- 5.3 In designing the Underwriting questions for any application documents (including the application form, questionnaires, evidence of insurability, any documents or information submitted in relation to such applications), Companies should ensure that - (a) the type and amount of personal information obtained from applicants for the Insured Person are relevant and sufficient for application processing and Underwriting; - (b) the application form is clear and succinct such that it can be easily understood by an average applicant (e.g. use of plain and jargon-free language, legible fine prints); - (c) the questions are specific, relevant and easy to respond to such that all material facts essential to Underwriting can be effectively collected (e.g. how questions should be answered are explained with illustrations); - (d) the inquired facts are within a well-defined period, including the period after the time of submission of applications and before the Policy Issuance Date or the Policy Effective Date (whichever is the earlier); - (e) the inquired medical history is well defined with respect to hospital admission, diagnoses, or signs and symptoms etc.; - (f) important information is prominently displayed and highlighted as appropriate to draw the attention of applicants (e.g. disclosure of health conditions to the best knowledge of the applicant, and possible consequences of non-disclosure); and